Before you resign, make sure you're leaving for the right reasons.

 You hear around the water cooler about another round of lay-offs.
 You’ve managed to keep your head down through the last few downsizings, but you’re losing faith in management’s ability to turn things around and company morale is at an all-time low.
 Now’s the time to secure a new position.

 It’s always easier to land a job when you have a job, so before you hand in your notice, secure a new job first.
 Thanks to mobile technology, it’s easier than ever to search for a job anytime and anywhere.
-Download free mobile apps like “Job Search by TheLadders” to your Android or iPhone and turn your commuting time and lunch hour into valuable job-search time.
+Download free mobile apps like “Ladders” to your iPhone and turn your commuting time and lunch hour into valuable job-search time.

 Ready for a better career?
 Join TheLadders today for free!